temporalio/documentation/docs-src/cloud/limits.md

 **How many namespaces can I create?​**

-The initial limit is 10 Namespaces.

-As Namespaces get created and start being used (Workflows get created in them), this limit gets automatically and incrementally raised up to 100.
+By default, each account is provisioned with a starting quota of ten Namespaces.
+As you create and use your Namespaces, for example by scheduling Workflows, Temporal Cloud automatically raises your limit towards 100.
+Our service identifies your usage patterns and responds by slowly increasing your account's Namespace allowance towards the hard limit of 100.

 ### Retained Prometheus endpoint data